vmware-archive/cb-event-duplicator/README.md

 If you are installing on a Cb server (running CentOS 6) and want to enable the optional SSH support to transparently send or receive events via an SSH tunnel to another Cb server, then you will have to install the Python `paramiko` package.

-To install this package on a Cb server, you need to run the following commands to install the prerequisite packages:
+To enable the optional SSH support on a Cb server, you need to run the following commands to install the prerequisite packages.

 ```
 yum install -y openssl-devel python-devel gcc